ExploringLies/lies-have-short-legs/docs/index.md

 ## Lying cantons?
-Let's see the number of statements depending on the canton.
-What canton gave the most number of statements?
+Let's see the number of statements depending on the state.
+In which state there was the most number of statements given?

 <a data-fancybox="gallery" href="images/map1.png"><img src="images/map1.png"></a>

-And now, what are the states that had the most number of negative/false statements (count):
+And now, what are the states in which the most number of negative/false statements (count) was given:

 <a data-fancybox="gallery" href="images/map2.png"><img src="images/map2.png"></a>